 The yellow triangle exclamation mark overlay icon will now not show on the Network icon, even when you have Limited Network Connectivity.

-See this post if you cannot connect to Internet after upgrading to Windows 11/10 and this one if you receive a Windows has detected an IP address conflict message.
+See this post if you cannot connect to the Internet after upgrading to Windows 11/10 and this one if you receive a Windows has detected an IP address conflict message.